samyuc/postcard-party-deduping/README.md

 I combined all the separate spreadsheets in formats B and C into two tables in Microsoft Access and imported the master spreadsheet as a third table.

 To catch all of the exact matches, I ran queries 1 and 2 in the query sheet.
 These queries alone caught 3000 duplicates between the master file and the addresses already sent to volunteers.
-Following this, I used the address-zipcode identifier to find other duplicates.
+Following this, I used the address-zipcode identifier to find other duplicates (queries 3 and 4).
 This method was repeated with the Format C names.
 New tables of the matches were created from these two queries.

+After these queries were constructed to remove as many duplicates as possible, the information was then put back into a spreadsheet for staff to use.
+I used color formatting and filters, and I taught the staff how to use the filters to extract the information they wanted from the spreadsheet.
+Certain names were sent to multiple volunteers (because the names were already sent prior to the deduplication), but my efforts did prevent approximately 2000 names from being sent out a second time.